JC-ProgJava/Building-Neural-Networks-From-Scratch/README.md

 - Started on Chapter 7 and opened issue #14.
 - Added a page on fonts used in the book (Source Code Pro for code and Amiri for text.
 Both are under the Open Font License [OFL] and were obtained through Google Fonts)
 - Updated word and hour-of-work count.
-- Added rights info in a footer on web version ("Rights reserved by JC-ProgJava. © 2020-2021")
 - Reworked front page.
 - Reworked syntax highlighting scheme in web version.
 - Header on web version now collapses after scrolling to enhance reading experience.
 The header appears once users scroll up slightly.